iltuoconsulenteit/DocCropper/README.md

   When this license is active the **Purchase** button turns into a PayPal donation link that opens in a new tab.

-### Setting a license key
+### Activating a license

-Provide the license in `env/license.env`, a top‑level `.env`, or `settings.json` via the `DOCROPPER_LICENSE_KEY` entry.
-The key determines the active edition:

-Licenses may also be entered from the web interface; the **Licenses** panel saves the values to `env/license.env` and applies them immediately.
+Import a signed license file from the **Licenses** panel in the web interface.
-The running server exposes `/license/status` which returns the current license name, level, and a validity flag so you can verify the active edition after an update.
+The token is stored in `env/license.env` and applied immediately so the page reflects the active edition without a restart.
+The running server exposes `/license/status` which returns the current license name, level, and a validity flag so you can verify the edition after an update.

 - leave the value empty or set it to `FREE` for the basic demo
 - use `DEMO-FULL-DC` to unlock the **Demo Full** mode with all features but a watermark
 - enter the developer key defined by `DOCROPPER_DEV_LICENSE` (default `DEVELOPER`) to enable developer features and plugins
-- keys matching `DOCROPPER_MANUAL_LICENSE` or `DOCROPPER_ONLINE_LICENSE` trigger
+ - keys matching `DOCROPPER_ONLINE_LICENSE` trigger
-  manual or online validation respectively
+  online validation

 When the LAN plugin is active the `lan_user_limit` setting controls how many accounts may use DocCropper over the network.
 Licenses are typically sold in